-The Feature Explorer is your best starting point for exploring SmartClient capabilities and code.
+The Showcase is your best starting point for exploring SmartClient capabilities and code.

-The code for the examples in the Feature Explorer can be edited within the Feature Explorer itself, however, changes will be lost on exit.
-To create a permanent, standalone version of an example found in the Feature Explorer, copy the source code into one of the templates in the templates/ directory (discussed in more detail in Headers of the next chapter, Coding).
+The code for the examples in the Showcase can be edited within the Showcase itself, however, changes will be lost on exit.
+To create a permanent, standalone version of an example found in the Showcase, copy the source code into one of the templates in the templates/ directory (discussed in more detail in Headers of the next chapter, Coding).

-All of the resources used by the Feature Explorer are also available in the isomorphic/system/reference/ directory.
-In particular, exampleTree.xml establishes the tree of examples on the left hand side of the Feature Explorer interface, and contains paths to example files in the inlineExamples/ subdirectory.
+All of the resources used by the Showcase are also available in the isomorphic/system/reference/ directory.
+In particular, exampleTree.xml establishes the tree of examples on the left hand side of the Showcase interface, and contains paths to example files in the inlineExamples/ subdirectory.
 Note that some DataSources shared by multiple examples are in the central shared/ds and examples/shared/ds directories.

-SmartClient Demo Application
+Demo Application

-From the SmartClient SDK Explorer, pick Getting Started then Demo App.
+From the SmartClient SDK Explorer, pick Docs then Demo App.
 The first launch of this application will take several seconds, as the application server parses and compiles the required files.
 When the application has loaded, you should see the following screen: